animazum/Bioinformatics-Pipeline-Project/README.md

 ########################## IMPORTANT NOTES  ##########################

-PLEASE TYPE THE NAME OF A .txt FILE containing the bam and bed files, DO NOT USE FILES WITH SPACES IN THE NAMES.
+PLEASE USE THE NAME OF A .txt FILE containing the bam and bed files as input, DO NOT USE FILES WITH SPACES IN THE NAMES.
 Please uncompress all files that you want to use before using the program.

 Format example for inputfile: